ruby-compiler-survey/ruby-compiler-survey/rubinius/index.md

 ## Orientation

 The Rubinius source code is available at [our mirror](https://github.com/ruby-compiler-survey/rubinius) or the [original repository](https://github.com/rubinius/rubinius).
 In order to understand the compilation front-end, you also need to look at a separate repository of supporting gems, also available at [our mirror](https://github.com/ruby-compiler-survey/rubinius-code) or the [original repository](https://github.com/rubinius/rubinius-code).
 We'll use the prefix `rbx/` or `rbx-code/` to differentiate when talking about code paths.
-We have also archived the LLVM source code, available in [our mirror](https://github.com/ruby-compiler-survey/llvm), or an [original mirror repository](https://github.com/llvm-mirror/llvm).
+We have also archived the LLVM source code, available in [our mirror](https://github.com/ruby-compiler-survey/llvm), or an [original repository](https://github.com/llvm/llvm-project).

 We're discussing Rubinius 3.19, `1cc41ddc7c2d3f4a2a70cc39a49e45233f7bc4b3`, 28 February 2016, which is the last release with the JIT, as previously described.
+Rubinius uses LLVM 3.5, `d355b771d6e0ff9638aed38b9289f70642857f5d`, Subversion `216954` (but we're using the build provided by Ubuntu which will possibly have patches applied.)

 The frontend in Rubinius is written as a set of gems using both C++ in `rbx-code/ext/rubinius/code/melbourne` and Ruby in `rbx-code/lib/rubinius/code`.
 The VM is implemented in C++ in `rbx/vm` and the JIT itself in `rbx/vm/llvm`.
 The Rubinius core library is in `rbx/core`.